rsssmantha/rsssmantha/README.md

 ### I am a Senior Application Developer at Bath and Body works.

-### I have been working on SAP technologies for over a decade now.
+### I have been working in SAP space for over a decade now.